ldunh/MicrosoftDevOps.github.io/_posts/2016-04-05-newmarket.md

 Deployments were also manual, causing increased lead times.
 A developer communicated with a release engineer or IT to manually deploy a feature to a development environment, typically taking around four days per request to deploy to development or QA.
 Deployments to staging and production were also manual, taking up to a week each, with patches falling outside of the process.

-Laurie to David: Unsure how to insert a full dash.
+**Laurie to David: Unsure how to insert a full dash.**

 NewMarket used InstallShield installers in the staging environment, but this added complexity to the deployment.
 When manual deployments to environments occurred, configuration-related issues often caused problems.
-In total, the lead time for deployment from development to production took more than 10 weeks -- if no problems arose and only a single feature was released.
+In total, the lead time for deployment from development to production took more than 10 weeks—if no problems arose and only a single feature was released.

 ## Solution, steps, and delivery ##
 Laurie to David: We should avoid having two headings with no text in between.
 Can you add a sentence or two about getting started, maybe how many days this process took?
 Or instead, delete one of these headings.